darwin-morocho/flutter-facebook-auth/docs/app-tracking-transparency.md

 # App Tracking Transparency

-Since **iOS 14.5** all apps that thay want to track the user activity to share data across others providers needs to request the **AppTrackingTransparency** permission.
+Since **iOS 14.5** all apps that they want to track the user activity to share data across others providers needs to request the **AppTrackingTransparency** permission.

-If you what to track the user activity after the login process follow the next steps.
+If you want to track the user activity after the login process follow the next steps.

 In your `Info.plist` add the `FacebookAutoLogAppEventsEnabled` key only if you don't have it and set the value to `false`
 ```